jacobjanak/evolution/README.md

-# Evolution

-Evolution is a 2-dimensional simulation that demonstrates the theory of evolution and natural selection.
+### Evolution is a 2-dimensional simulation of the theory of evolution and natural selection.

+> "I love this website." - Charles Darwin

-The world is a randomly generated grid of tiles which have their own fertility, ranging from tropical rainforest (100) to desert (0).
+In this simulation, the world is a grid of tiles which have randomly-generated fertility, ranging from tropical rainforest (100) to desert (0).

+>>> image

 You can spawn three basic organisms into the world: plants, herbivores, and carnivores.
-Sub-species can be created by modifying the traits of those basic organisms prior to spawning them.
-All organisms asexually produce offspring, which inherit their parent's traits with random mutations.
+New species can be created by modifying those basic traits.
+All organisms asexually produce offspring which inherit their parent's traits with random mutations - evolution.

-Plants:
+### Plants

 Plant growth is based on the fertility of their environment, where higher fertility correlates to faster growth and larger plants.
-To reproduce, plants spread seeds around them which grow into new plants, given there's enough room.
+To reproduce, plants spread seeds around them which grow into new plants, given there's enough room for them.

-Herbivores / Carnivores:
+>>> image

+### Animals

-Both Herbivores and Carnivores move around the world based on their speed.
-The direction they choose to move is based on the fertility of the surrounding area.
-Some animals prefer deserts, rain forests, or temperate envioronments.
-Herbivores will consume plants if they touch them.
-Carnivores will eat those herbivores, if touching.
+Both Herbivores and Carnivores move around the world based on their unique speed and preference.
+Some animals prefer rain forests, deserts, or anything in between.
+While they can "see" the environment around them, animals cannot see their food.
+Herbivores will consume plants if they happen touch them and carnivores will eat those herbivores, if touching.

+>>> image

+Over time, evolution happens.
+Herbivores thrive in fertile environments... until carnivores come.
+Sometimes, carnivore populations explode in these areas, killing off the herbivores there.
+Other times, rapidly reproducing herbivores will eat too much of the foliage, leading to their own downfall.
+In these situations, not all animals die - some have evolved to prefer a different environment and have left for greener (or yellower) pastures.